Skip to main content

 • Using Seurat

-If you have trainees that you would like to attend this session please email Alayna Loiselle by 5/20/2022.
+If you would like to attend this series of workshops please email Alayna Loiselle.

-If you have any questions, please don't hesitate to contact Chia-lung Wu and Alayna Loiselle.
+If you have any questions related to this program, please directly reach out to Alayna Loiselle.